 Tutoring: Please ask Mrs. Hart for tutoring when you do not understand the material covered in class.
-She is available for tutoring during the first 15 minutes of lunch unless she must serve duty (be sure to get a note).
+She is available for tutoring during the first 10 minutes of lunch unless she must serve duty (be sure to get a note).
 She is also available for tutoring from 3:10 until 3:40 after school on Mondays, Wednesdays, and Thursdays unless she is required to attend a meeting.

 Planning Period: Mrs. Hart’s planning period is 5th period (12:15-1:10 PM).